2i2c-org/team-compass/business-development/bd-overview.md

 7. Influencing the wider world of science?
 8. Capability to report on value delivery to purchasers

+(slack:business-development)=
+### The Business Development Slack channel

+- The [`#business-development` Slack channel](https://2i2c.slack.com/archives/G015W2KSBCP) is for discussions around the business and membership lifecycle.
+- The [`#business-development-airtable-updates`](https://2i2c.slack.com/archives/C08AZTGAUBX) is for tracking ongoing conversations around sales opportunities.
+It is auto-updated with updates in our CRM.

 ## Key Roles

 -   [Business Development Lead](roles/bd-lead.md)